danielscarvalho/Forest-Watch/README.md

 - Mathematica for Bioinformatics: A Wolfram Language Approach by George Mias, Springer, 2018.
 - Mathematical Models in the Biosciences I by Michael Frame, Yale University Press, 2021.
 - Artificial Intelligence: Machine Learning and Data Science in the 21st Century by Victor Servings, Self Publisher, 2019.
+- Ecoacoustics: The Ecological Role of Sounds by Almo Farina, Stuart H. Gage, Wiley, 2017.
 - Modern Digital and Analog Communication Systems by Lathi, B. P., Oxford, 1998.

 ### Related News: